For this tutorial we do not offer a free download of the pattern.

 Attach the strap to the rectangular loops with rivets.

-18. MAKE AND PUT THE SHOE
+18. TIE AND TIE THE SHOE

 ![]() |